rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

-│   │   └── agent.py          #Implementation of the agent class and all of its functions │   ├── Client.py             #Main python script to launch the experiment │   └── snakeoil.py           #Implementation of the client interface for the interaction with TORCS game └── Docs                      #Folder containing documents
+│   │   └── agent.py          #Implementation of the agent class and all of its functions │   ├── Client.py             #Main python script to launch the experiment │   └── snakeoil.py           #Implementation of the client interface for the interaction with TORCS game └── docs                      #Folder containing documents
     ├── Tesi.pdf              #Thesis on DDPG design for lane keeping in TORCS Environment.
 Italian language └── latex_template        #Latex template folder of my thesis project